TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 18/Revelation 18.15.md

 ---

-The merchants of these things, who were made rich by her, shall stand afar off for the fear of her torment, weeping and mourning;
+The merchants of these things, who were made rich by her, will stand far away for the fear of her torment, weeping and mourning;